-&lt;sup>7Note that this case challenged only the actions of students.
-In contrast, in cases where actions of public institutions' employees are challenged, courts usually hold that the public employees are engaged in state action.
-See, e.g., Hayut v.
+8As Mentavlos suggests, if the harassers had been employees of a public institution rather than students, the employees would likely have been found to be engaged in state action.
+For a case reaching this result, see Hayut v.
 State University of New York, 352 F.3d 733, 743-45 (2d Cir.
 2003).